ElviraKonovalov/MP-01/README.md

 # MP-01
-This mini-project experiment with different machine learning algorithms and different data sets using python's scikit-learn Library.
+This mini-project experiments with different machine learning algorithms and different datasets using <i>python's scikit-learn Library</i>.
 The focus of this mini-project lies more on the experimentations and analysis than on the implementation.

 ## Installation